Mission and Vision Statements

-At BMC, we equip our students to experience success in every area of their life: personally, spiritually, and academically.
-Over 15,000 alumni testify to our effectiveness, as do these other statistics:
+At BMC, we equip our students to experience success in every area of their lives: personally, spiritually, and academically.
+Over 14,000 alumni testify to our effectiveness, as do these other statistics:

-- Our students contribute more than 30,000 service hours in the greater Orlando area annually.
+- Our students contribute more than 30,000 service hours annually in the greater Orlando area.

-- Over the years, we’ve won 29 state titles and 3 national championships in athletics
+- Over the years, we’ve won 29 state titles and three national championships in athletics.

-- Every semester our students participate in 47 different clubs and honor societies
+- Every semester our students participate in over 60 different clubs and honor societies.

-BMC is the only Catholic high school in Central Florida.
-As the largest private high school in Orlando, Florida, we offer one of the least expensive private education options around.
-Experience Bishop Moore Catholic!
+BMC is the only Catholic high school in Orlando, Florida.
+As the largest private high school in the area, we offer a highly qualified Catholic education that consists of:

 - Challenging yet Personal Curriculum